fbpx

 Do You Need to Do a Tightness Test on a Boiler for a Yearly Service?

-Let’s explore the basics of this essential gas service safety check:
+What is a gas tightness test?
+This blog will explore the ins and outs of this essential gas service safety check.

 The Gas Safety (Installation and Use) Regulations 1998 clarify that business owners are responsible for ensuring that any gas installation located on their premises is safe to use.
-Carrying out regular testing helps to ensure that a customer’s equipment remains in safe working condition.

 Below, you can discover more about gas tightness testing, as regulated by industry standards IGE/UP/1:2003 with 2004 amendments & IGE/UP/1A: 2003.